ChillkroeteTTS/article-moving-from-clojurescript-to-typescript/readme.md

 After finishing my first React Native application with Clojurescript, my next application felt like a good opportunity to revisit Javascript.
-Although I love clojure(script), using third-party libraries clearly designed for JS proved to be a painful experience.
+Although I love Clojure(script), using third-party libraries clearly designed for JS proved to be a painful experience.
-As my last intensive contact with Javascript was 3 years ago, I was curious of how my own perspective and the language itself evolved.
+As my last intensive contact with Javascript was 3 years ago, I was curious about how my own perspective and the language itself evolved.
 However, programming wouldn't be programming if this project wouldn't have its pitfalls prepared for me.
 By sharing my experience I hope to spare you from some mistakes I did.

-After my time using Clojure I didn't want to miss concepts like the great state management I was used from [(re-frame)](https://github.com/Day8/re-frame), Clojures immutable datastructures and a flexible way to assert their structure [(clojure.spec)](https://clojure.org/about/spec).
+After my time using Clojure I didn't want to miss concepts like the great state management I was used from [(re-frame)](https://github.com/Day8/re-frame), Clojure's immutable data structures and a flexible way to assert their structure [(clojure.spec)](https://clojure.org/about/spec).
 Luckily I found promising counterparts in Javascript.
 Namely [redux (State Management)](https://redux.js.org/), [Immutable.JS](https://facebook.github.io/immutable-js/) and [Typescript](https://www.typescriptlang.org/).
 Setting them up was pretty straightforward and especially Typescript amazed me by not forcing you into some tight rule corset - if you don't feel the need to type everything, just turn the rule off.
 The only thing I couldn't find a replacement for is my precious REPL, but you can't have everything I guess...
 Anyway, let's get started!

 ## Main Differences

-In this part I want to talk briefly about the main differences between the aforementioned Clojurescript+re-frame tech stack and Typescript+redux.
+In this part, I want to talk briefly about the main differences between the aforementioned Clojurescript+re-frame tech stack and Typescript+redux.
 If you are familiar with Javascript/React (Native)/Redux you can easily skip this section.
-Also this is far from a thorough guide and does not replace a good look into each technologies documentation.
+Also, this is far from a thorough guide and does not replace a good look at each technologies documentation.

 ### Redux

 Coming from re-frame, understanding redux is easy.
 You can compare re-frames 'dominoes' directly to the concepts of redux.
 What the `app-state` is for re-frame is the `store` for redux.
-However there are a few things to consider:
+However, there are a few things to consider:

-- Instead of beeing managed by the re-frame library, redux's `store` is an object created by yourself, e.g. `const store = createStore(reducer)`.
+- Instead of being managed by the re-frame library, redux's `store` is an object created by yourself, e.g. `const store = createStore(reducer)`.
 - Mutating your state happens by explicit calls to the object methods of your store.
-In theory you could have multiple stores in your application...
-However don't do something just because you can.
+In theory, you could have multiple stores in your application...
+However, don't do something just because you can.
 The creators of re-frame [explain](https://github.com/Day8/re-frame/blob/master/docs/ApplicationState.md) way better than I ever could why it's a good idea to have your state in one place.
-- As a result I distinguish between the `store` and the `state` where the former controls the mutation of the latter.
+- As a result, I distinguish between the `store` and the `state` where the former controls the mutation of the latter.

 **1st Domino: Event Dispatch**